M-GWIPIP-6 IP to IP translator

 Any network can be routed to any input flow

-Three 3Gb/s video outputs or six HD or SD video outputs
+Three 3Gb/s video over IP outputs or six HD or SD video over IP outputs

-The 10GbE IP network interfaces can be used as the protected output for SMPTE ST 2022-7 or ST 2110 seamless protection switching, which protects the stream from lost packets by creating two streams of the same data using different routing to the destination
+Any of the 10GbE IP network interfaces can be used to provide a protected output for SMPTE ST 2022-7 or ST 2110 seamless protection switching, which protects the stream from lost packets by creating two streams of the same data using different routing to the destination

 Alternatively it is possible to have a unicast on some network interfaces and a multicast on others